I have been told that my dog has hip dysplasia, but she isn't lame. Is that diagnosis correct?

 How is it diagnosed?

 A hip radiograph under general anesthetic is the preferred method for diagnosing hip dysplasia.
-Clinical signs and palpable joint laxity may also indicate hip dysplasia.
-Any pet suspected of having hip dysplasia should be radiographed as soon as possible.
+Clinical signs and palpable joint laxity (positive Ortolani sign) may also indicate hip dysplasia.
+Any pet suspected of having hip dysplasia should be X-rayed as soon as possible.
+Research into genetic testing is ongoing, as the current available options are questionable in their validity.

 What is the treatment?

-Treatment depends upon the pet's clinical signs and amount of discomfort.
-There are very effective non-steroidal anti-inflammatory drugs (NSAIDs) (e.g., meloxicam, brand name Meloxicam®) that have minimal side effects.
+Treatment depends on the pet's clinical signs and amount of discomfort.
+There are several effective, non-steroidal anti-inflammatory drugs (NSAIDs); speak to your veterinarian for options.
 The choice of medication is made on an individual basis, and various drugs may be tried before finding the most effective one.
+Additional medications that may be added include gabapentin, tramadol, or amantadine.

-"Treatment depends upon the pet's clinical signs and amount of discomfort."
+"Treatment depends on the pet's clinical signs and amount of discomfort."

-Most dogs with hip dysplasia should receive veterinary-approved glucosamine, chondroitin sulfate, and omega-3 fatty acid nutritional supplements.
-Many dogs with painful hip dysplasia will benefit from polysulfated glycosaminoglycan injections on a regular basis.
-Moderate daily exercise, avoiding high impact activities such as jumping, may help keep the patient mobile and strengthen surrounding support structures.
+Most dogs with hip dysplasia should receive veterinary-approved joint supplements, including omega-3 fatty acid nutritional supplements.
+Many dogs with painful hip dysplasia will benefit from polysulfated glycosaminoglycan (Adequan, Cartrophen) injections on a regular basis.
+Moderate daily exercise and avoidance of high-impact activities, such as jumping, may help keep the patient mobile and strengthen surrounding support structures.

-Physical therapy has been demonstrated to be highly effective at improving an affected dog's quality of life and should be part of any treatment regimen.
+Physical therapy is highly effective at improving the quality of life for affected dogs and should be part of any treatment regimen.
 Since excess weight puts undue stress on the hip joints, weight loss is strongly recommended in overweight dogs.

 What if NSAIDs don't help?

-The alternative to NSAID and medical therapy is surgery.
+The alternative to NSAIDs and medical therapy is surgery.
 There are several surgical procedures available to treat hip dysplasia.
-The two most common surgical techniques for hip dysplasia are total hip replacement and femoral head ostectomy (FHO).
-Other less common surgical procedures used to treat hip dysplasia include triple pelvic osteotomy (TPO), juvenile pubic symphysiodesis, and DARthroplasty.
+The two most common surgical techniques for hip dysplasia are total hip replacement and femoral head/neck ostectomy (FHNO).
+Other less common surgical procedures used to treat hip dysplasia include triple pelvic osteotomy (TPO), juvenile pubic symphysiodesis, and arthroplasty.
 The choice of surgery will be determined by your pet's age, condition, and lifestyle.
-Your veterinarian will be able to provide the best recommendations for your individual pet.
+Your veterinarian can provide the best recommendations for your individual pet.

 What about alternative medicine treatments?

-Acupuncture, class 4 laser, stem cell treatments, and traditional Chinese medicine have all been used to treat hip dysplasia with varying results.
+Physical rehabilitation, including therapeutic exercise, hydrotherapy, laser, and extracorporeal shockwave therapy (ESWT) can be beneficial in managing hip dysplasia.
+Acupuncture, stem cell treatments, cannabinoids (CBD oils), and traditional Chinese medicine have all been used to treat hip dysplasia with varying results.
 To date, rigorous scientific studies on these alternative therapies have been sparse, although some are very encouraging in small studies.
+More studies are ongoing.
 Speak with your veterinarian about their experiences and recommendations for complementary medical procedures to help your dog.